Marisa Miller

-Marisa Lee Miller (née Bertetta; born August 6, 1978) is an American model and occasional film actress best known for her appearances in the Sports Illustrated Swimsuit Issue and her work for Victoria's Secret.
+Marisa Lee Miller (née Bertetta; born August 6, 1978) is an American model best known for her appearances in the Sports Illustrated Swimsuit Issue and her work for Victoria's Secret.
 After a stint shooting with photographer Mario Testino for fashion magazines such as Vogue, Miller began working for both companies in 2002.
 In 2007, she became a Victoria's Secret Angel, and appeared on the cover of the 2008 Sports Illustrated Swimsuit Issue to record-setting numbers.
 Her accomplishments have led to her being dubbed the "return of the great American supermodel."

 She is known for contracts with companies such as Harley-Davidson, for whom she is the first spokesperson in the history of the company, and the NFL, for whom she became a spokesperson in 2010.
 Miller is considered a sex symbol; she ranked No. 1 on Maxim magazine's 2008 "Hot 100" list and in FHM's global 2010 "Sexiest Women in the World" poll.
 Aside from modeling, she was an ambassador for both the American Cancer Society and the USO.
 Miller made her film debut in R.I.P.D.
 (2013).